Armaniimus/Default_template/.github/ISSUE_TEMPLATE/research-story.md

 ---
-name: Enabler-Story
+name: Research-Story
-about: A enablerstory template
+about: A researchstory template
-title: AS A developer I WANT {functionality}, SO THAT {reason}
+title: AS team WE WANT {information}, SO THAT {reason}
-labels: Enabler-Story
+labels: Research-Story
 assignees: Armaniimus

 ---